twsiyuan/UnitySceneRef/README.md

 # UnitySceneRef

-A simple Scene reference implementation in Unity
+A simple Scene reference implementation in Unity 5.6.x or above

 ## How to install